aws/aws-nitro-enclaves-with-k8s/README.md

 ```

 ## Closing thoughts
 The hands-on examples in this repository demonstrate how to run Nitro Enclaves with EKS.
-We hope that you find this tutorial helpful and easy to follow.